 “give you the skill and inspiration to take riveting travel photography images, ones so striking you’re friends won’t be able to stop talking about and sharing them”

-Having bought it myself, given it a thorough read through and practiced some of the techniques it discusses, this is my review of the Transcending Travel eBook from Digital Photography School.
+This is my review of the Transcending Travel eBook from Digital Photography School.

 Transcending Travel eBook contents